darkestpriest/money-converter/README.md

-# money-converter
+# money-echange-rater
-An open source artifact that consults differents API's for exchange rates
+An open source artifact that consults different API's for exchange rates